TunaCici/Braavos_Blog/content/posts/2024/sel4-microkernel-architecture/index.md

 - Inter-process Communication
 - Interrupts

-Each abstraction and their mechanisms is quite impressive and deserve their own writing.
-So they will be explored in the next parts if this series.
+Each abstraction and its mechanism is quite impressive and deserves its own writing.
+So they will be explored in the next parts of this series.

 System Calls
 ============